Kultivera + The Soap Factory Residency Exchange Open Call

 We accept proposals for the following type of work;

 Visual Arts – Please include a minimum of 5 examples of work, maximum of 10.
 Any form of visual art is encouraged; 2D, Sculpture, Installation, New Media, Video, etc. If you are proposing video work, please include 1-2 work examples.
-We are particularly interested in proposals conceived specifically for The Soap Factory galleries.
 Include the following information with work: Title, medium, size, year, and length if video.

 Performance – Please include 1-2 video examples if you have them.
 If not, please include 1-2 photos and description from any past performances.
 Include the following information with work: Title, location, year.

 Sound – Please include at least 2-3 sound examples, maximum 5.
 Include the following information with work: Title, length, year.